 Texas dram shop law is designed as a measure to hold alcohol vendors responsible for over-serving patrons.
 The idea is that once someone is drunk, enough is enough.
 Bar or restaurant patrons who show visible signs of intoxication are meant to be cut off and refused further service (at least as far as getting any more drinks goes).
 Dram shop law indicates that if employees of the establishment do not refuse an obviously-intoxicated patron further service, they are held complicit in any injuries caused by that drunk person.

-The fact pattern of the Spicewood crash suggests that Franklyn De Oca may have used some form of substance or another.
-That is based on the police reports suggesting that De Oca's 2004 BMW drove off the highway around 3:40 a.m.
+The fact pattern of the Spicewood crash suggests that the car's driver may have been impaired one way or another.
+That is based on the police reports suggesting the BMW drove off the highway around 3:40 a.m.
 Both the late hour and the description of the vehicle's departure from the roadway are indicative of a driver who may not have been in a fit mental state to drive at the time.

-We all know that teenagers aren't the best decision makers.
-We also know that alcohol compounds this problem.
-While many teenagers would never knowingly get into a vehicle driven by a drunk person, a slightly intoxicated teenager may not make the same decision.
-If that impaired decision leads to the teenager being injured, then it seems only just that the person who helped the teenager become impaired would share in the consequences of their bad decision.
+We all know that teenagers aren't always the best decision makers; we also know that impairment compounds this problem.
+While many teenagers would never knowingly get into a vehicle driven by a drunk person, one with something in his system might not make the right choice.
+If that impaired decision leads to the teen being injured, then it seems only right that the person who helped the teenager become impaired is held accountable.

 No Party is Worth A Life.